ldhyen99/ldhyen99/README.md

 - 👋 Hi, I’m @yenldh
 - 👀 I’m interested in playing piano, coding, reading something like books or blogs and watching video games.
-I also love Geography and problem-solving.
+I also love DBMS, Geography and problem-solving.
-- 🌱 I’m currently learning ReactJS, NextJS, Flutter and NodeJS.
+- 🌱 I’m currently learning ReactJS, NextJS, NodeJS, Golang and C++.
 - 📫 How to reach me: ldhyen99@gmail.com